Linuxfabrik/lfops/roles/icinga2_master/README.md

 * Install InfluxDB, and create a database and a user for said database.
 This can be done using the [linuxfabrik.lfops.influxdb](https://github.com/Linuxfabrik/lfops/tree/main/roles/influxdb) role.
 * Install MariaDB, and create a database and a user for said database.
 This can be done using the [linuxfabrik.lfops.influxdb](https://github.com/Linuxfabrik/lfops/tree/main/roles/influxdb) role.
-* Install `tar`.
-This can be done using the [linuxfabrik.lfops.tar](https://github.com/Linuxfabrik/lfops/tree/main/roles/tar) role.

 ### Optional